kevinwjin/COVID-19-analysis/README.md

 # Associations between COVID-19 Mortality and Public Health Factors in Texas

 ## Description
-Collaborative data analysis of the COVID-19 dataset provided and maintained by the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), implemented in R and submitted as a group project for STAT 3355: Data Analysis for Statisticians and Actuaries at UT Dallas.
+This is a collaborative data analysis project investigating the COVID-19 dataset provided and maintained by the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), implemented in R and submitted as a group project for STAT 3355: Data Analysis for Statisticians and Actuaries at UT Dallas.

+Our focus will be on the state of Texas.
+Our primary dataset is the CSSE dataset, which provides data on cases.
+Sources of public health data (e.g. vaccines) are listed below.

 ## Primary Dataset
 * [JHU CSSE COVID-19 Data Repository](https://github.com/CSSEGISandData/COVID-19)